ibm-cloud-docs/cloud-databases/bi-tutorial.md

 ![Type FLUSH SAMPLE](images/tableau-flush-sample.png){: caption="Figure 4.
 Type FLUSH SAMPLE" caption-side="bottom"}

 The `FLUSH SAMPLE` command tells the BI Connector to re-create the necessary tabular schema from a sample of the collection documents.
-Whenever your document structure changes, you need to re-execute the `FLUSH SAMPLE` command to re-create the BI Connector schema.
+Whenever your document structure changes, you need to reexecute the `FLUSH SAMPLE` command to re-create the BI Connector schema.

 If your database has many documents, schema creation is a time-consuming process.
 You should only run `FLUSH SAMPLE` if your document structure changes or you create new collections.{: .note}